Tag Archives: Visiting the Brooklyn Botanical Garden

 Happy Easter!

-Every year the Brooklyn Botanical Garden opens its doors to the membership for the Annual Rose Night in June.
+Every year the Brooklyn Botanic Garden opens its doors to the membership for the Annual Rose Night in June.
 This is when the roses are at their peak of bloom and members and their friends and family come to enjoy a private evening.

 I have to admit that the weather has played a big role in the way flowers have bloomed this year.
 Plants have either opened too early or too late.
 The crocuses opened about three weeks too early and they sat in snow.
 The tulips opened on time and then were hit with three days of 80 degree weather, which just burnt them out.
 The daffodils had a good but quick season due to the hot and cold weather.
 Daffodil Hill and the dogwood trees in the garden were spectacular.
 What vibrant colors and what a beautiful display that night.

 Rose Night was tough.
-Normally it is a week earlier as most roses come out on the first week of June but for some reason they moved it to the second week and a lot of the roses had already lost their petals.
+Normally it is a week earlier as most roses come out on the first week of June but for some reason, they moved it to the second week and a lot of the roses had already lost their petals.
 The weather had been a big factor as it rained so much in late May and early June.

-Still many of the roses were still coming out and the gardens were awash in colors.
+Still, many of the roses were still coming out and the gardens were awash in colors.
 So many types of roses were blooming that they almost time themselves.
 The gardens were full of colors of red, pink, yellow and even green.
 The overhead trellises were lined in whites, yellows and pinks.
 Some had aromatic smells while other smelled line a plain flower.

 It was nice to walk along the paths and spot the names of the roses.
 Everything is marked so you get to see when the flowers were grafted and developed.
 Things are timed so intricately in the garden so they all bloom in certain intervals.
 Some of the beds were beyond peak while others were just bursting out after a long winter’s nap.
 You will walk in amazement down the paths to see so much.